 This blues in Eb is a poster child for chromatic music that's difficult on the page for all but experts (perhaps even for them) and yet is very simple on the piano.
 My source for this piece is Mingus Fakebook, Hal Leonard (1991).
 Trying to learn this piece from this source was one of the stimuli that sent me down the path to PKP.
-The origin of the chord complexity (footnoted in Chapter 1, shown again on the next page) has several parts: an imaginative chord root line by a creative bassist; many chord substitutions; and the addition of blues-scale notes to chord symbols that don't contain the notes.
+The origin of the chord complexity (footnote in Chapter 1) has several parts: an imaginative chord root line by a creative bassist; many chord substitutions; and the addition of blues melody notes to chord symbols that don't contain the notes.